Using technology to improve how Alzheimer's disease is detected

 - Online health surveys and memory exercises

 - Compensation is $100 for PET/MRI regardless of enrollment and, if enrolled, $50 per month

 - Study duration is up to 36 months

 Detecting behavioral activity

-- Mobility - Walking speed is measured by the wrist-watch activity tracker
+- Mobility - Walking speed is measured by a wrist-watch activity tracker

 - Cognition - Computer use, measured by software installed in computers

 - Sleep - Sleep times, measured by sleep sensors and activity trackers

 - Socialization - Time spent out of home, measured by motion sensors installed in volunteers' homes